ros2/design/articles/serialization.md

 #### Pipeline B:

 The message fields can be serialized directly into the wire format using custom code.
-While this avoid the extra data copy it requires a significant effort for implementing the custom serialization routine.
+While this avoids the extra data copy it requires a significant effort for implementing the custom serialization routine.

 <img src="{{ site.baseurl }}/img/serialization_pipeline_b.png"/>